kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 By utilizing the existing `movePodsToActiveOrBackoffQueue` logic and treating the resize deficit as a native scheduling constraint, we ensure that `Deferred` resizes do not consume excessive CPU cycles unless the cluster state has changed in a way that makes success plausible.

+To prevent 'thundering herd' issues where unrelated node activity causes resizes to be reevaluted unnecessarily, a pod will only be moved back to the `activeQ` when the pod deletion, pod downsize, or node update events occur on the same node as the pod being resized.

 ### Preventing breaking custom PostFilterPlugins